DT021/coursera_projects/README.md

 # coursera_projects

-This directory contains projects completed as part of the Data Science Specialization (https://www.coursera.org/specializations/jhu-data-science) on Coursera.
+This directory contains projects completed for Coursera courses.